barrucadu/dejafu/README.markdown

 - **How do you know if you've fixed a bug you saw previously?**
   Because the scheduler is a black box, you don't know if the previously buggy schedule has been re-run.
-- **You won't actually get that much scheduling variety!** Operating systems and language runtimes like to run threads for long periods of time, which reduces the variety you get (and so drives up the number of runs you need).
+- **You won't get that much scheduling variety!** Operating systems and language runtimes like to run threads for long periods of time, which reduces the variety you get (and so drives up the number of runs you need).

 Déjà Fu addresses these points by offering *complete* testing.
 You can run a test case and be guaranteed to find all results with some